Data to account for environmental and socioeconomic assets: case study comparisons (NESP MaC 1.17)

 - Statement

-- We conducted workshops with key research users in the marine environment to identify key decision making questions and regions of interest for them.
+- Workshops were conducted with key research users in the marine environment to identify key decision-making questions and regions of interest for them.
 These workshops were hosted October – November 2021 with participants from 9 difference commonwealth agencies with a management stake in the marine environment.
-The decision making contexts identified were: • I need to implement a social and economic monitoring program for an area of marine estate • I need to make a choice between potential management actions • I need a shift to more pro-environmental behaviours Furthermore, when asked where participants were working a number of locations were identified including: • The economic exclusive zone • The national marine protected area estate • The Great Barrier Reef • Geographe Marine Park • Port Philip Bay • Partnership programs and sites such as Reef Builder sites along the east coast of Australia and restoration sites in Gulf St Vincent.
-As a result of the workshops we selected Geographe Marine Park Environmental Accounts, Port Philip Bay Environmental Accounts, and Great Barrier Reef Total Economic Value studies as case studies.
-For each case study we began with the source documents and sites provided to us by workshop participants.
-Within these main reports and source documents we recorded each type of data used and found any available links to original source data.
-This data record provides a summary of each case study breaking down data considered by type (assets, condition, services, benefits) and provides interpretations of data considered and links to the original data inputs.
+The decision-making contexts identified were: • "I need to implement a social and economic monitoring program for an area of marine estate" • "I need to make a choice between potential management actions" • "I need a shift to more pro-environmental behaviours" Furthermore, when asked where participants were working, a number of key locations were identified including: • The economic exclusive zone (EEZ) • The national marine protected area estate • The Great Barrier Reef • Geographe Marine Park • Port Philip Bay • Partnership programs and sites such as Reef Builder sites along the east coast of Australia and restoration sites in Gulf St Vincent.
+As a result of the workshops, three case studies were selected: (1) Geographe Marine Park Environmental Accounts, (2) Port Philip Bay Environmental Accounts, and (3) Great Barrier Reef Total Economic Value studies.
+Each case study began with the source documents and sites provided by workshop participants.
+Within these main reports and source documents, each type of data used was recorded, and any available links to original source data were located.
+This data inventory provides a summary of each case study breaking down data considered by type (assets, condition, services, benefits).

 - Hierarchy level